CodeYourFuture/syllabus/docs/js-core-1/week-3/lesson.md

 :::note Exercise (20 min)

+**Exercise objective:** To brainstorm as a group about critical thinking skills

-In small groups.
-Explore how and why developers need to develop critical thinking skills.
+In small groups, explore how and why developers need to develop critical thinking skills.
 How will you use critical thinking skills as a developer?
 Why is it important to use critical thinking skills when developing products for diverse audiences?

 :::

 :::note Exercise (10 min)

+**Exercise objective:** To practice public speaking skills

 Volunteer to share to the wider group one important reason to use critical thinking.